isaacflower/EVAdoptionForecastingFramework/README.md

 This module contains two data processing classes specifically for UK vehicle registration data for Lower Layer Super Output Areas (LSOAs) and Local Authority Districts (LADs): `LSOAVehicleRegistrationDataProcessor` and `LADVehicleRegistrationDataProcessor`.
 These classes contain methods to load, filter and process the raw data into usable pandas DataFrames.

 ### model.py
 This model defines the `GPForecastingModel` and `JointGPForecaster` classes.
+The framework uses GP models that are constructed with the [GPFlow](https://github.com/GPflow/GPflow) package.

 The `GPForecastingModel` class is a building block for the forecasting framework.
 An instance of a GP forecasting model will be created for each neighbourhood.
 Below are the steps of using this model class:
 - **Loading data**: Data for a particular neighbourhood and it's corresponding region, as well as a future regional scenario are first given to the model through the `load_data()` method.